mabel-dev/opteryx/docs/06 Optimization/03 Query Optimization.md

 ## 2. Prune Early

-Using date selectors (or the `$DATE` filters) to limit the date range over will limit the number of partitions that need need to be read.
+Where available, use temporal filters (`FOR DATE`) to limit the date range over will limit the number of partitions that need need to be read.

 Not reading the record is faster than reading and working out if it needs to be filtered out of the result set.